Jordan buys 60,000 tonnes of wheat in tender -traders

 Traders said two other trading houses participated in the tender, with CHS making an offer at $329.87 a tonne c&f and Ameropa offering $333.90 a tonne c&f, the traders added.

+Jordan's state buyer had sought to buy 120,000 tonnes in the tender, proposing several possible shipment periods in July and August for 60,000 tonne consignments, according to traders.

-(Reporting by Michael Hogan, writing by Gus Trompiz, editing by Sybille de La Hamaide)
+(Reporting by Michael Hogan, writing by Gus Trompiz, editing by Sybille de La Hamaide, Kirsten Donovan)

 ((gus.trompiz@thomsonreuters.com; +33 1 49 49 52 18; Reuters Messaging: gus.trompiz.thomsonreuters.com@reuters.net))